-Fun Trivia and Quiz Questions for St. Patrick's Day or Irish Parties With Answers
+Fun Trivia and Quiz Questions and Answers for St. Patrick's Day or Irish Parties

 This fun, free quiz is great for St Patrick's Day or any Irish-themed activity.
 The questions cover general knowledge, history, folklore, geography and the arts.
 It is suitable for many social situations, from family parties, classroom settings, club or pub quizzes.

 You are welcome to use it for any non-profit making venture.